 - The unofficial Pfandsammler: Officially, you should never leave any trash (including) bottles in any public space.
 However, in popular outdoor areas, it is common to leave bottles with deposits next to trash cans, as the German Pfand system has created an underground system of deposit collectors (Pfandsammler).
 These people traverse through the highly populated outdoor areas and collect the bottles; sometimes, they even wait next to you until you have finished your last Schluck (German for sip).
 You will be impressed by the highly sophisticated bikes or carts they have built to fit as many bottles as possible.

 We hope you have a better understanding of what the Pfand system in Germany is and how it works.
-Bottom line is, do not throw your money away, by putting bottles with a deposit to the trash.
-Make the extra effort to returning them, where you bought them, and use the deposit coupon for your next purchase.
+Bottom line is, do not throw your money away, by putting bottles with a deposit in the trash.
+Make the extra effort to return them, where you bought them, and use the deposit coupon for your next purchase.

-Further reading: If you found this article helpful and would like to learn about other unique things in Germany, please refer to our Living in Germany section.
+Further reading: If you found this guide helpful and would like to learn about other unique things in Germany, please refer to our Living in Germany section.